 Lastly, the Swinhoe’s Snipe (Gallinago megala) is the rarest among the three species in Thailand.
 It is known from just few records from northern and central Thailand, but I’m certain that it is much overlooked because of the difficulty in the field identification.
 It seems to be recorded in Malaysia and Singapore quite regularly which suggests that it passes through Thailand.
 All Swinhoe’s Snipes that I found in Chiang Mai were recorded during the autumn migration (September-October).

-Structurally, I find Swinhoe’s Snipe to be nearly identical to Pin-tailed Snipe but often looks slightly larger and bulkier in the field.
+Structurally, I find Swinhoe’s Snipe to be nearly identical to Pin-tailed Snipe but might appear slightly larger and bulkier in the field.
 The forehead often appears flat like in Common Snipe with crown peak positioned behind the eye.
-However, depending on the angle and posture, the forehead can also seem quite steep making the head appear rounded like in Pin-tailed Snipe as well, depending on the angle and posture.
-On average, the bill is slightly longer than in Pin-tailed but slightly shorter than in Common Snipe, though, again, the bill length can be quite variable.
+However, depending on the angle and posture, the forehead can also seem quite steep similar to Pin-tailed Snipe as well.
+Bill length is also highly variable, but there seems to be fewer birds with really short bill compared to Pin-tailed Snipe.
 On average, the tail is slightly longer than in Pin-tailed Snipe and I have yet to see any photo of a Swinhoe’s Snipe that shows a tail that doesn’t extend beyond the primary projections.